p2payserver/.github/profile/README.md

 - USDt: on Tron if you have the plugin on btcpay.
     - No fee.
     - No amount limit
 - Fiat: All the currencies and local payment methods supported by [Peach Bitcoin](https://peachbitcoin.com) as listed [here](https://api.peachbitcoin.com/v1/info).
 Tens of local payment methods in Europe, LATAM, Africa with more to come, US excluded.
+Other p2p platforms integration will be evaluated.
 -   - The fee is set by the merchant and paid by the buyer.
 To find a match it should be between 5 and 10%.
     - 1000 CHF (or equivalent in other currency) amount limit for each payment.